github/opensource.guide/basics/issues/index.md

 Outside of the Issues section, there are two other pages that help summarize what's going on with Issues across your repository and across all of your repositories.

+### The Issue Dashboard

+If you're looking for a broader listing of all of your issues across many projects, the [Issues Dashboard](https://github.com/dashboard/issues) can be a great tool.
+The dashboard works very similar to the issues section, but collects issues differently:

+* All issues in repositories you own and collaborate on
+* Issues assigned to you
+* Issues you've created

+If you use organizations, each of your organizations has it's own Issues dashboard that separates out Issues within the organization.

 ### Pulse

 Underneath each repository is a section called **Pulse** — Pulse is a snapshot of everything that's happened in the repository in the past week (or day, or past 3 months, etc).